jfmorneau/buidroot-build/README.md

     jfmorneau/buildroot-build
 ```

-Finally, for a more complete example, this one let's you link a local folder to the working dir inside the container:
+Finally, for a more complete example, this one let's you link a local folder to the working
+dir inside the container and use your git configurations:

 ```
 docker run -ti --rm \
     -v ~/.ssh:/home/user/.ssh \
     -v [path_to_local_folder]:/home/user \
+    -v ~/.gitconfig:/home/user/.gitconfig \
     jfmorneau/buildroot-build
 ```

+Please note that is strongly suggested to link the `/home/user` to a directory
+only used for this purpose.
+For example, it would not be recommended to link your
+home directory to `/home/user`.